CreatieveNaam/po-paradigma/README.md

 # Introduction
 This repository contains code and process details for my school assignment 'PO-paradigma'.
 My assignment is to learn a new programming language that interests me and differs from the programming language we are used to at school: Java.

-This assignments purpose is to learn a new programming language by myself and to spread the knowledge I got from this assignment to fellow students.
+The purpose of this assignment is to learn a new programming language by myself and to spread the knowledge I got from this assignment to fellow students.

 The new programming language I want to learn is assembly for the x86-64 instruction set.
 I chose assembly because I think it's important that software developers know how software works near the hardware level.
 Also, I have an interest in reverse-engineering but I never found an opportunity to learn assembly, so this is the ideal time to learn assembly.